 Food and drink

 Hygge isn’t just about creating a cosy feeling in your home, it’s also about sharing great food and drink with family and friends.
 Imagine a steaming cup of coffee, warming your hands around a bowl of soup, pouring tea from a pot and sharing a platter of food with your pals.
 And it doesn’t have to be a Danish dish to be hygge-esque; my ultimate comfort food is a gooey macaroni cheese, yum!
 And drinks-wise it’s got to be hot chocolate with a dollop of cream on top.
-By the way, I know of a way that you can stock up on tea, coffee and hot chocolate (or mugs, pots and bowls to serve it in) to be ready for a hygge session whenever your friends pop round: there’s a competition to win a £100 to spend at Whittards running until midnight on Thursday and I’ve just entered, so best of luck if you do too!
+Stock up on tea, coffee and hot chocolate (or mugs, pots and bowls to serve it in) to be ready for a hygge session whenever your friends pop round.

 I hope you enjoyed this post and got some ideas for making your home and garden feel comfortable and cosy this winter – do you have any more design tips or hygge ideas?
 I’d love to hear them, so please share them in the comments below.